 - Foster a growth mindset in our pupils so that they have the strength of character to persevere.

-At Yewdale Primary School we offer a broad and balanced curriculum which is created from a variety of sources including The National Curriculum, The International Primary Curriculum (IPC) and Discovery RE.
+At Yewdale Primary School we offer a broad and balanced curriculum which is created from a variety of sources including The National Curriculum and Discovery RE.
+The primary curriculum has been developed across all CET Primaries so that good practice can be shared and built upon.
 It is the school belief that ‘Children come first’ therefore our curriculum needs to be vibrant, stimulating, engaging, exciting and most of all make learning fun.
 From this ethos, our pupils leave Yewdale Primary School with a rich knowledge and skills that will enable them to succeed in the next phase of their learning adventure.

-English and Maths leaders have explored the national curriculum and linking to the Rising Stars framework, developed a long term plan for teachers to follow to ensure continuity and coverage of all the core elements from the national curriculum.
+English and Maths leaders have explored the national curriculum and have developed a long term plan for teachers to follow to ensure continuity and coverage of all the core elements from the national curriculum.

 To support the teaching and planning of RE, we use Discovery RE which is an enquiry – based approach to Religious Education for primary children of all ages.
 It is a progressive scheme that is broken into four steps; Engagement, Investigation, Evaluation and Expression.
 Through the enquiry based approach, children not only gain knowledge and understanding of a variety of world religions, but also develop an understanding of how beliefs impact on daily lives.

 French is delivered in all classes and is based on the National Curriculum Guidance for Foreign Languages.